elenderg/PAL-1000/instruções de compilação.md

 `Abort with "I think I've seen this '" then the name then "' type somewhere before; it must be a duplicate." and the locus.`

-`52.
-This is a little premature, but the abort in the above routine calls another abort routine that needs a little help from the three guys below, so we need to put them back, too:`
+52. This is a little premature, but the abort in the above routine calls another abort routine that needs a little help from the three guys below, so we need to put them back, too:

 `To find a path and a row# given a byte pointer:`